in

 The Children Act 1989 governs child custody in the UK; this is meant with the kid’s best interests always first.
 The objective is to protect the welfare of the kid and protect the rights of both parents.

-Knowing these rules, your rights, and the options that are available can help to ease this process and make it less confrontational in character.
+Knowing these rules, your rights, and your options can simplify this process and reduce conflict.

 An Overview of Parental Responsibility in the UK